4ment/torchtree/README.md

 ```

 ## Quick start
-`torchtree` requires a JSON file contaning models and algorithms.
-A configutation file can generated using `torchtree-cli`, a command line-based tool.
-This two-step process allows the user to ajust values in the configuration file such as hyper prior parameters.
+`torchtree` requires a JSON file containing models and algorithms.
+A configuration file can be generated using `torchtree-cli`, a command line-based tool.
+This two-step process allows the user to adjust values in the configuration file, such as hyperparameters.

 ### 1 - Generating a configuration file
 Some examples of models using variational inference: